What is the power factor of an PV or wind power inverter?

 The power factor must be greater than 0.90 for generated power greater than or equal to 50% of full power.

-Unfortunately, at low generated power, many inverters have lower power factors, and when they are not generating electricity, most inverters have a power factor near zero.
-These are a result of the filter capacitors on the inverter output, which are used to filter the high-frequency switching noise.
-They look like a substantial capacitive load (PF=0.0) on the power line.
+Unfortunately, older inverter designs have poor power factors when operating at low power levels.
+Filter capacitors on the inverter output, which are used to filter the high-frequency switching noise, can cause low power factors.
 When the generated power is high, the capacitive load becomes a small fraction of the total and has little effect on the power factor, but at low power levels, this capacitive load can result in power factors as low as 0.5.

 Measuring or Estimating Power Factor